gered/views.reagent/examples/class-registry/README.md

 as a more interesting example with several views being used (some using parameters).

-Definitely take a look at the [TodoMVC][1] example app before diving into this and also be sure you're familiar with Reagent.
+Definitely take a look at the [Todo MVC][1] example app before diving into this and also be sure you're familiar with Reagent.

 [1]: https://github.com/gered/views.reagent/tree/master/examples/todomvc